The Propositional Logic of Team Properties: Definable connectives

 \subsection{Strict negation}

-When we in Section \ref{sec:axiomatising} relate LT to other team semantics described in the literature, we will consider a third type of negation.
-We will denote this negation by $\slnot$ and start by introducing the operation on an algebra $\P B$.
+When, in Section \ref{sec:axiomatising}, we relate LTP to other team semantics described in the literature, we need to consider a third type of negation.
+We will denote this negation by $\slnot$ and start by introducing it as an operation on an algebra of the form $\P B$ where $B$ is Boolean.

-\begin{defin} For subset $A$ and an element $b$ of a Boolean algebra $B$ we say that $b$ is \emph{separate} from $A$ if for all $a \in A$, $b\land a = \bot$.
+\begin{defin} For a subset $A$ and an element $b$ of a Boolean algebra $B$ we say that $b$ is \emph{separate} from $A$ if for all $a \in A$, $b\band a = \bbot$.
 We define $\slnot A$ as the set of all elements separate from $A$, i.e.,

 \end{defin}